murchandamus/bips/bip-update-process.md

 ### What is the significance of BIPs?

 BIPs do not define what Bitcoin is: individual BIPs do not represent Bitcoin community consensus or a general recommendation for implementation.
-A BIP represents a personal recommendations by the BIP author to the Bitcoin community.
+A BIP represents a personal recommendation by the BIP author to the Bitcoin community.
 Some BIPs may never be adopted.
-Some BIPs may be adopted by one or multiple implementations or even incorporated into the Bitcoin protocol.
+Some BIPs may be adopted by several implementations.
+Some may even be incorporated into the Bitcoin protocol.

 ### What is the scope of the BIPs repository?